wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 > "All knowledge reduces to probability, and all probability reduces to nothing" - David Hume

 David Hume was a Scottish philosopher best known for his system of empiricism and skepticism.
+He also happens to be a prominent essayist and historian, compiling a massive six-volume "The History of England" during his lifetime.
+Hume's writing had profound impact on both his contemporaries as well as later philosophers.
+Adam Smith acknowledge Hume's influence on his economics and political philosophy.
+Immanuel Kant credited Hume with waking him from his "dogmatic slumber".
+Even Albert Einstein references Hume as an inspiration while developing his theory of relativity.
-Like the other British empiricists, he distrusted reason as the sole means of arriving at knowledge.
-He believed that emotions often trump reason, and that the entire premise of inductive reasoning is flawed.
-Outside of philosophy, Hume was a prominent essayist and wrote a massive six-volume "The History of England".
-Let's look at some of his most influential ideas.

-* **Causality is Indeterminable** - According to Hume, we process the world through our senses.
-Yet the knowledge we can extract from our observations is extremely limited; for what we observe is nothing more than a <u>constant conjunction</u> of events; A -> B -> C.  In other words, the underlying causality of the physical world is inaccessible to us and thus impossible to determine; correlation is the best we can do.
+Like the other British empiricists, Hume distrusted reason as the sole means of arriving at knowledge.
+In fact, he took it one step further by formulating the **problem of induction**; putting the entire premise of inductive reasoning into question.
+According to Hume, we process the world through our senses, yet our observations are nothing more than a **constant conjunction** of events.
+In other words, the underlying causality of the physical world is inaccessible to us.
+Correlation is the best we can do.
+Hume does not see any justification for believing the future will resemble the past.
 For example, after observing enough triangles, we establish as fact that the sum of its interior angles is always 180 degrees.
 But this is not true in hyperbolic geometry, nor spherical geometry.
 A similar example can be made for Newtonian mechanics near the speed of light.
-Ultimately, we can't know if A -->B is an universal truth.
-The best we can do is build <u>model</u> to make sense of the world.
+Ultimately, causality is indeterminable.
+The best we can do is build model to make sense of an infinitely complex world.
 There might be more refined models we haven't uncovered yet.
+Philosopher Bertrand Russel gave another example to illustrate this point.

+> "Domestic animals expect food when they see the person who usually feeds them.
+We know that all these rather crude expectations of uniformity are liable to be misleading.
+The man who has fed the chicken every day throughout its life at last wrings its neck instead, showing that more refined views as to the uniformity of nature would have been useful to the chicken"

-* **Passion Over Reason** - Hume did not believe reason governed human behavior.
-Instead, people often decide based on emotions first, then use reason to justify afterwards.
-Hume argued that reason is utterly ineffectual at producing or preventing actions and thereby cannot have any effect on morality.
-For example, if someone desires to be healthy, reason can help them find the best diet/exercise, or help them come up with arguments for why it is good to be healthy, but Hume thinks reason alone cannot generate that initial desire.
+Hume is also deeply skeptical of the role reason plays in human behavior.
+He believed that **Passion trump over reason**.
+People typically decide based on emotions first, then use reason to justify their action afterwards.
+For example, if someone wants to be healthy, reason can help them find the best diet or help them come up with arguments for why it is good to be healthy, but that initial desire is generated by passion.
+Reason alone is utterly ineffectual at producing or preventing actions.

-* **Is-Ought Problem** - Hume was the first to clearly expound on the "is-ought problem".
-In essence, Hume believed we can't make any ethical judgements based on physical observations.
-In other words, one cannot make a value judgement based on the way things are. (e.g. "Animals evolved to be self-interested, compete, and kill each other for survival.
-Therefore, it is natural and morally acceptable for humans to do the same.", "slavery has been practiced throughout history in many different cultures, therefore it is acceptable.")
+Lastly, Hume was the first to clearly expound on the **"is-ought problem"**; also known as fact-value distinction.
+We shouldn't make a normative statement from a positive statement.
+In other words, value judgements cannot arise from a statement of fact.
+Just because something is the way it is doesn't mean it is the way it should be.
+For example, slavery has been practiced throughout history across many different cultures.
+Justifying slavery because it is widespread would be falling for the "is-ought" fallacy.

 * Positive Statement ("is") - <u>The way things are</u>.
 Facts about the world based on reason and empirical observation.
 * Normative Statement ("ought") - <u>The way things should be</u>.
 A statement of value based on our ethics and aesthetics.